 You can't abuse any one type of subject line too much.

 You should use a wide variety.
 If you're always doing last chance last, it might become the last chance for you to talk to your audience.
 They might unsubscribe because you will begin to annoy them eventually.
-One of the tricks is to have your virtual assistant go through an audit of all of your past emails and pull the subject line, the date, the open rate and click-through rate for every email.
-Keep that in a spreadsheet and once a month go back and look at past emails that got great open rates, that got great click-through rates and ask yourself why.
+One of the tricks is to have your virtual sales assistant go through an audit of all of your past emails and pull the subject line, the date, the open rate, and click-through rate for every email.
+Keep that in a spreadsheet and once a month goes back and look at past emails that got great open rates, that got great click-through rates, and ask yourself why.

 - Why did that one work?

 - Learned about what works.